Skip to content

 return;

-Why not let Pressed and DebouncingRelease handle the boot lock functionality at the same time?
-Because that would require adding an if (boot_locked_) check in every state, making the logic more complex.
-By factoring out two separate states, we add one extra pair of states, but the logic within each state remains pure—each handles either the normal flow or the startup flow exclusively.
+Why not let Pressed and DebouncingRelease handle the startup lock function simultaneously?
+Because that would require adding a boot_locked_ judgment in every state, making the logic more complex.
+Separating out two states adds a pair of states, but the logic of each state remains purer—either handling only the normal flow or only the startup flow.

 Complete State Transition Table